xan105/Achievement-Watcher/README.md

 A sexy achievement file parser with real-time notification and playtime tracking.<br />
 View every achievement earned on your PC whether it's coming from Steam, a Steam emulator, and more.<br />
-To see the full list of what this app can import please see the [**Compatibility**](https://github.com/xan105/Achievement-Watcher#compatibility-) section.
+To see the full list of what this app can import please see the [**Wiki/Compatibility**](https://github.com/xan105/Achievement-Watcher/wiki/Compatibility).

 <table >
 <tr>